-The Court will conduct the voir dire.
+The Court conducts voir dire.
 The Court asks prospective jurors basic questions (jurors' place of residence, employment, whether familiar with the parties or counsel, etc.), and may ask additional case-specific questions.
-By 2 weeks (14 days) before the FPTC, counsel may, but are not required to, file proposed case-specific voir dire questions for the Court's consideration.

 Generally, a jury consists of eight jurors.
 In most cases, the Court seats 16 prospective jurors in the jury box and conducts its initial voir dire.
 Each side has 3 peremptory challenges.
 If 14 jurors are seated in the box and all 6 peremptory challenges are exercised, the remaining 8 jurors will constitute the jury panel.
 If fewer than 6 peremptory challenges are exercised, the 8 jurors in the lowest numbered seats will be the jury.
 The Court will not necessarily accept a stipulation to a challenge for cause.
 If one or more challenges for cause are accepted, and all 6 peremptory challenges are exercised, the Court may decide to proceed with 6 or 7 jurors.